Gurupunvaanii

 To determine the legal validity of a document issued by a Panchayat, always confirm if it is 11A or 11B.

-How to convert B Khata to A Khata?
+How to Convert a B Khata to A Khata?

 For resale and legal clarity, many property owners want to change B Khata to A Khata.
 Here’s how: Qualifications Conditions